Ark1369/CBZ-Cover-Manager/README.md

 ## 📖 Usage Guide

-See the **Help** section within the app or check the in-app `?` menu for a detailed walkthrough.
+See the **Help** section within the app for a detailed walkthrough.
 A quick summary:

 - Load your files or folder
 - Assign covers manually, automatically, or globally